45gfg9/Srun/README.md

 ## Build for ESP32

-> ESP32 support is not yet stable...?
+> ESP32 support is not fully tested yet!

 The ESP32 version uses Mbed TLS library comes along with ESP-IDF.
 The source should be able to detect this automatically.